Police: Ohio State football player wounded in shooting

-COLUMBUS, Ohio (AP) - Police say Ohio State University defensive tackle Haskell Garrett was wounded in a shooting in Columbus over the weekend.
+COLUMBUS, Ohio (AP) - Ohio State University defensive tackle Haskell Garrett was wounded in a shooting in Columbus over the weekend, police said.

 Police said officers responding just before 12:30 a.m.
 Sunday to a report of a shooting found blood in the street and one shell casing by the blood.